-The rich and unique biodiversity and riverine habitats along the Danube and its tributaries have been under severe pressure due to human activities since the 19th century.
+The rich and unique biodiversity of riverine habitats along the Danube and its tributaries have been under severe pressure due to human activities since the 19th century.

-In order to enhance nature conservation along the Danube, the ICPDR is working to compile an inventory of the species and habitats conserved in protected areas based on a list currently containing 250 sites officially nominated by the Danubian States.
-The final selection of areas for protection will occur when the European Natura 2000 Network was completed in 2005.
-Natura 2000 is one of the European Union’s most ambitious environmental programmes.
+In order to enhance nature conservation along the Danube, the ICPDR regularly compiles an inventory of the species and habitats conserved in protected areas based on a list officially nominated by the Danubian States.

 Agreements under international law, such as the Danube River Protection Convention, the Convention on transboundary river courses and lakes, the Ramsar Convention on Wetlands, the World Heritage Convention and others, determine the procedures for the designation of protected areas.